ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 ---
 layout: post
-title:  "Android Interview Questions Bible"
+title:  "Android Interview Questions"
 date:   2021-03-1 16:25:08 +0000
 categories: OOP
 ---

 ##### What is it?
----

 This project is created to ask the most fundamental questions that you should, in my opinion, know for Android and could be a good source to brush up your skills before an interview as opposed to browsing through the massive Android developer guide.

-However, the Android developer guide remains the main origin of the information provided here and if something doesn't add up you should go and read the full documentation.

-##### Future plans
+##### Why bother?
----

-I am planning to create another html version where all the answers are hidden so you can practice without viewing the material.
+There are many blog posts and sites that provide this information but I have a few points that makes this post different:
+- Android only - There are no Kotlin or Java questions; in my opinion they should be a separate topic.
+- Folded and printer version friendly - There are two versions of this post: one that all the details are folded and one that is printer friendly.
+- Obsolete and deprecated material is not included: Async tasks, Loaders, MVC, etc. are not included in any question.

 ## Android Platform

 #### What is Android?

-Android is a mobile operating system based on a modified version of the Linux kernel and other open source software, designed primarily for touchscreen mobile devices such as smartphones and tablets.
+Android is an operating system for mobile devices that uses modified version of Linux kernel.

 [Wikipedia](https://en.wikipedia.org/wiki/Android_(operating_system)){: .post.a }{:target="_blank"}